Sanjay-Shr/DevOps_Challenge/README.md

 - Understood how pods, services, and CNI networks operate.
 - Learned how kubectl interacts with the cluster to manage workloads.
 - Strengthened core orchestration fundamentals required for future Kubernetes work.

+### Day 63 – Setting Up Kubernetes Environment and Understanding Cluster Types

+- Learned different Kubernetes cluster types: kubeadm, Minikube, KIND, and cloud-managed services.
+- Understood that kubeadm is used for manually building multi-node clusters.
+- Explored Minikube for local single-node testing environments.
+- Studied KIND clusters that run Kubernetes inside Docker containers.
+- Learned about managed services like EKS, AKS, and GKE.
+- Installed KIND on my system to begin Kubernetes hands-on.
+- Now ready to create and test workloads on a local Kubernetes environment.

 ---

 ## How to Use This Repo